redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 ## <a id="get-bundle-path"></a>get-bundle-path
 Failures at this step are uncommon.
 If you do experience a failure or error at this step, contact Red Hat Support.

 ## <a id="bundle-path-validation"></a>bundle-path-validation
 Failures at this step are uncommon.
-If you do experience a failure or error at this step, contact Red Hat Support.
+Please reference [this step](#validate-pr-title) to ensure your package name is consistent with your PR title.
+Also, please ensure your package name matches your Operator folder name.
+If the package name is consistent and you still experience a failure or error at this step, contact Red Hat Support.

 ## <a id="certification-project-check"></a>certification-project-check
 This step confirms that your `ci.yaml` contains a `cert_project_id` value.